 Choose wisely the mobile game genre you want to enter.
 In the game development, they’ve become competitive, saturated and mainstream by any means.
 And making just the same mobile game against the biggest companies out there you’re most likely not going to succeed.
 If you don’t have a crazy budget and experience, go for a niche game development.

 3. Use short iterations

-A huge mistake a game developer can make is spending a lot of time trying to build something that would not work.
+A huge mistake a mobile game developer can make is spending a lot of time trying to build something that would not work.
 Instead, focus on making the smallest iterative changes in a given time.
-Do 20% of the work of what your grand vision is because that 20% of the work will have 80% of the impact.
-Using this mobile game development approach you won’t spend a bunch of time, effort and resources on things that are not actually going to have any impact on your game.
+Do 20% of the work of what your grand vision is because 20% of the work will have 80% of the impact.
+Using this successful mobile game development approach you won’t spend a bunch of time, effort and resources on things that are not actually going to have any impact on your game.

 4. Master customer development approach

-Talk to your customers not only online on Facebook or on the App Store, but schedule calls or even video calls with them.
+Talk to your mobile game customers not only online on Facebook or on the App Store, but schedule calls or even video calls with them.
 You’ll be surprised how much they are willing and excited to talk to the developers of the game they play, even if it’s a new game.